jackjyzhang/jackjyzhang.github.io/index.md

 layout: default
 ---

-I am a PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/), [Johns Hopkins University](https://www.jhu.edu/), proudly advised by [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).
-I am currently a research intern at [Meta Superintelligence Labs](https://www.cnbc.com/2025/06/30/mark-zuckerberg-creating-meta-superintelligence-labs-read-the-memo.html), and was previously a research intern and student researcher at Microsoft from 2024-2025.
+I am a PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/), [Johns Hopkins University](https://www.jhu.edu/), proudly advised by [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html), and a student researcher at [Meta Superintelligence Labs](https://www.cnbc.com/2025/06/30/mark-zuckerberg-creating-meta-superintelligence-labs-read-the-memo.html).
+I was previously a research intern and student researcher at Microsoft from 2024-2025.

 <!-- My research interest lies in the area of natural language processing.
 I am particularly interested in the responsible development and deployment of foundation models.
 Recently, I am focusing on safety alignment and enhancing attribution of LLMs. -->

-My research interest lies in the area of natural language processing, particularly in the **safety**, **trustworthiness**, and **alignment** of foundation models.
+My research interest lies in the area of natural language processing, particularly in the **alignment and safety of foundation models and agents**.
 My recent work focuses on safety alignment and enhancing verifiability of LLMs.

 In the past, I have collaborated with [Mark Dredze](https://www.cs.jhu.edu/~mdredze/) at JHU CLSP, [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/) and [Tianxing He](https://cloudygoose.github.io/) at the University of Washington, and [Jim Glass](http://people.csail.mit.edu/jrg/) at MIT CSAIL.
 I completed my B.S. also from JHU with majors in Computer Science, Mathematics, Applied Mathematics, and minor in Economics.
 GO HOP! 💙🤍